Endon Lodge c1910

 In 1871 Endon Lodge was occupied by a farmer of eleven acres Michael Rose, aged forty nine and his wife of the same age Margaret.
 Also living there are their eight children aged five to twenty seven years !

 In 1881 Joseph Swinton aged forty seven, a farm labourer lived at Endon Lodge with wife Mary thirty seven, both from Morley in Cheshire

 1891 Charles Guert aged thirty one was a groom, coachman and domestic servant from Lymm.
 And wife Mary twenty nine years from Coldstream, Berwickshire and three children aged 2 to 7 years.The eldest was born in Manchester, the other two in Bollington

 In 1901 Endon Lodge was occupied by Manchester born John Galgani aged thirty one who was a coachman.
 He lived with his wife Mary aged twenty six from Ireland and their three children also born in Ireland.

-1939 Vincent Keeney aged thirty six a Butler Valet living with wife May aged thirty seven years.
+1939 Vincent Keeney aged thirty six lived here, he was a Butler/ Valet living with wife May aged thirty seven years.

 Endon Lodge as it is today

 The historical information on this page about the construction of the house is taken from the Historic England website.
 Our thanks go to Linda Stewart who has researched census information to present an interesting history of the house’s residents.